-If you’re traveling to China and looking to dig your own linguistic chopsticks into Chinese culture, I recommend these 10 extraordinarily useful phrases.
+If you’re traveling to China, I recommend learning these 10 extraordinarily useful phrases

 1. Nǐ zhēn niú!